Business Leader Coach and Entrepreneur

 Russell Dalgleish, also known as the “Tall Scottish Guy”, has had a thriving career as not only a serial entrepreneur but an Investor, Strategist, Director and member of the Advisory Board at the Scottish Government’s CivTech® Programme and to the Board of Trade.
-He brings the experience of overcoming adversities to build a range of successful companies, a unique and challenging insight into the world of the private investor and highlights opportunities available to entrepreneurs today.
+He brings the experience of overcoming adversities to build a range of successful companies, offers a unique and challenging insight into the world of the private investor and highlights opportunities available to entrepreneurs today.

 “The career I have followed has allowed me to develop a truly global mindset, an inner capacity to ‘do the right thing’ and resilience which has allowed me to accept both success and failure as simply milestones on the journey.”

+Russell is a high-profile influencer and connector, as well as a serial entrepreneur.
+He is the founding Managing Partner of the advisory group, Exolta Capital Partners as well as angel investor.
+In his earlier career he has held board leadership positions with International companies achieving turnover in excess of £200m.
 Today Russell sits on the boards on ten companies and organisations including the Institute of Directors Scotland, Mr Finch Limited and Remarkable.
 He has also recently expanded his efforts internationally by launching his co-founded Business Network, SBN, into the US and has been recognized as one of the top 100 Most Influential British Entrepreneurs (No.67).

 Zero Waste Scotland